 AUM uses ACT/SAT scores as well as placement tests to determine initial placement in math and English.
 If you need to take either the math or English test, you must do so before attending New Student Orientation.

 First-time students are placed into their initial math course at AUM based on their ACT (or SAT) Math sub score.
-Those without a current ACT/SAT test score (within the last five years) will be required to take the ALEKS math placement test to determine math course eligibility.
+Those without an ACT/SAT test score will be required to take the ALEKS math placement test to determine math course eligibility.
 Transfer students and others with previous college credit will also have their college transcripts reviewed prior to placement.

 Students with an ACT Math sub score below 20 (SAT Math below 480 [old]/530 [new]) will be placed in a developmental mathematics course, either MATH 0703 (Elementary Algebra) or MATH 0803 (Intermediate Algebra).
 These courses are noncredit and do not count towards graduation, but their successful completion is required before being allowed to take a credit-bearing math course.